bajamircea/bajamircea.github.io/_posts/2022-11-02-const-ref-member-yes.markdown

 So we do something potentially dangerous for a tangible gain: the algorithm does not need to copy the type `T` which sometimes might need to allocate on the heap (e.g. if `T` is a `std::string`).

+# Similarities

+Notice the similarities between a function object and classes in the mockable interfaces idiom: they are does, things that do stuff, though in the case of the function object they are refined to only do one thing which is what the `operator()` captures.
+Them using references in member variables might come from the similarities they share in their intent.

 [eop]: http://elementsofprogramming.com/